Southern Vegan Potato Salad

 Classic Southern Vegan Potato Salad

 Wondering what this means?
 You’ll know the potatoes are ready when you poke one of them with a fork and the potato easily slides off.
-It’s important not to overcook the potatoes because we don’t want the potato salad to be mushy!
+It’s important not to overcook the potatoes because we don’t want our classic potato salad to be mushy!

 Once the potatoes are finished cooking, drain the water using a colander and then rinse the potatoes with cold water.
 From there, use a spoon to transfer the potatoes to a large bowl, then pour the rice vinegar over the potatoes while they are still warm.